 Install agent relays in silent mode on UNIX/Linux

 Note: UNIX installers are 32-bit applications, and 64-bit systems may not support them by default.
-Before running the installer on a 64-bit Linux system, ensure that the following are installed:
+Before running the installer on a 64-bit Linux system, ensure that you have Motif installed (usually available by default).

 To install an agent relay in silent mode on UNIX/Linux: